ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Fixed problem causing a failure to obtain the shared memory lock on the AppsProc.
-message: Fixed problem causing a failure to obtain the shared memory lock on the AppsProc.
 ### Antipattern Category

 ### Keyword